 On average, 2 tablespoons of hummus contains 3 grams of protein, 3 grams of fat, and 4 grams of carbohydrates.
 And, the best part is that hummus is also a good source of nutrients like fiber, iron, vitamin B-6, and magnesium.
-You’ll love dipping some freshly washed and cut veggies like bell peppers, carrots, and broccoli into your hummus!
+You’ll love dipping some freshly washed and cut veggies like bell peppers, carrots, and broccoli or grain crackers into your hummus!

 Hmmm…who doesn’t just love guacamole?
 Like hummus, when it comes to guacamole, it’s best practice to make it fresh at home.
 This way, you can ensure that it was prepared with food safety in mind and reduce the risk of food borne illness and contamination with bacteria.

 One half-cup serving of guac is full of healthy fats and contains only 8 grams of carbohydrates, making this a snack great for those with gestational diabetes.
 This snack also contains folate, magnesium, vitamin C, fiber, and potassium.
 Feel free to dip any mix of freshly cut veggies or grain crackers in your guac or spread it on a piece of sprouted whole-grain bread or rice cakes.
 Then, eat up!